Windows 10: Find the original key on your computer

 If you purchased a new Windows PC preinstalled in recent years (Windows 10, or Windows 8), you may have noticed some changes to the outside of your device.

-The biggest noticeable change is the absence of the product key, which was on the Certificate of Authenticity (COA) sticker on computers that had the product pre-installed. or earlier versions of Microsoft operating system.
+The most prominent change is the absence of the product key that existed in the holistic Certificate of Authenticity (COA) sticker on computers that had pre-installed Windows 7 or earlier versions of Microsoft's operating system.

-From Windows 8 onwards, this information is no longer in the COA, but is embedded in the BIOS.
-So if after formatting you reinstall the same version of Windows that came with it your, it should be activated automatically.Windows 10
+From Windows 8 onwards, this information is no longer in the COA, but it is embedded in the BIOS.
+So if after format reinstall the same version of Windows that came with your computer, it should be turned on automatically.Windows 10

 If you still want to capture this product key in your operating system, it is easy enough to do so.